-After Play Therapists register with the British Association of Play Therapists (BAPT), the career prospects are very good.
+After Play Therapists complete their training and register with the British Association of Play Therapists (BAPT), the career prospects are good.

 Qualified Play Therapists should have a choice in the way they are paid.
-Social Workers who become Play Therapists are often paid as social workers on their scales as this benefits both employee and employer.
+Many BAPT play therapists also work in other professional roles and their salaries may reflect their dual qualifications.
+Social Workers who become Play Therapists are often paid as social workers on local authority national or local payscales as this benefits both employee and employer.
 Similarly, Teachers who become Play Therapists should be able to be paid as teachers using the national teachers' pay scales (www.education.gov.uk).

 l.
 Any Play/Arts Therapist who is at entry level should begin at band 7, NOT band 6